I’m glad to have you in this space. I understand you are probably feeling there might be a limit to how God can forgive you of your sins.

 There is joy in Christ; joy in knowing that you are saved, you belong to God and He is constantly watching over you.

-What If I Feel Guilty and I’m Finding it Hard to Forgive Myself?
+I Feel Guilty, I’m Finding it Hard to Forgive Myself?

 I perfectly understand how you feel.
 I have been in this situation.
-While I was in secondary school, I engaged in some relatively huge form of examination malpractices while I wrote my high school final exams.
+While I was in secondary school, I engaged in some relatively huge forms of examination malpractice while I wrote my high school final exams.
 I lied about my exam scores to my school teacher, and classmates, among many other things that made me feel guilty.